Gastrointestinal (GI) motility refers to the movement of food from the mouth through the pharynx (throat),

 The GI system is responsible for digestion.
 The moment you even look at food, your body starts this complicated process.

 Our dedication to research in GI motility ensures that our patients have access to the most advanced diagnostic technologies and innovative clinical therapies for these disorders.

-We work closely with UC San Diego Health System’s minimally invasive and robot-assisted surgery teams to treat disorders of esophagus.
+Our team works closely with the minimally invasive and robot-assisted surgery teams to treat disorders of the esophagus.

-The specialists at the GI Motility and Physiology Center are involved in numerous research studies to improve the detection and treatment of motility disorders.
-Our research is focused in two areas:
+The specialists in the GI motility and physiology program are involved in research studies to improve the detection and treatment of motility disorders.